atiqurrasel/atiq.github.io/index.md

 <h3> What's New?</h3>

-<h4> 2023 </h4>
-<p>April 2022: My paper on Green Innovation got into CICF 2023 in Shanghai! </p>

-<h4> 2022 </h4>
-<p>Sep 2022: Busy with Conferences: My Common Ownership Paper got into FIRN 2022, see you in Hamilton Island!
-Three papers got into FMA Asia in Melbourne and AFBC in Sydney, two conferences in a row in December!

-<p>July 2022: My advanced manufacturing paper got into AEA (American Economic Association) 2023 conference in New Orleans! </p>

-<p>June 2022: My advanced manufacturing paper got into AIEA-NBER conference.
-My first NBER conference ^^.
-It has also been presented in the ABFER, Thanks to Professor Po-Hsuan Hsu for great feedback!</p>

-<p>May 2022:  My advanced manufacturing paper got into CEPR Rising Asia conference.
-Pitty it's online, wanted to go to Japan again!</p>

 <p>April 2022:  I will be presenting my advanced manufacturing paper in society for economic measurement conference in August.
 Never been to Canada, very excited.
 Also I presented & discussed in FMCG from Monash University.
 Good that my co-author Will Li also presented our paper on common ownership and we won the run-up for best paper award!</p>